Home » Blog » Are Discount Fabric Websites Really Bargains or Are They Scams?

 They need to clear space as quickly as possible to make room for new fabric introductions.

-Most mills have pre-arranged deals with large closeout wholesalers (or large discount retailers) who purchase truckload quantities.
+Most mills have pre-arranged deals with large wholesalers (or discount retailers) who purchase truckload quantities of discontinued fabrics.

 Partial rolls (less than 50 yards) may be sold for as little as 50 cents per yard regardless of the initial selling price.